-The 'diffusion theory' was derived and validated for relatively small fields, where spore dispersal is within the micro- or short mesoscale (Zadoks and Schein, 1979).
-This situation leads to formation of а single focus or at most a few foci order (the O epidemic sensu Heesterbeek and Zadoks, 1987).
-But plant disease epidemics spread over large areas (long mesoand macroscale sensu Zadoks and Schein.
-1979), (1^{et} order infecting many fields epidemic sensu Heesterbeek and Zadoks, 1987) with transport of spores medium and long distances.
-The over necessity of considering long-distance dispersal was indicated bγ Zadoks and Schein (1979) and Jeger (1985a).
+The 'diffusion theory' was derived and validated for relatively small fields, where spore dispersal is the micro- or short mesoscale within (Zadoks and Schein, 1979).
+This situation leads to formation of а single focus or at most a few foci (the 0 order epidemic sensu Heesterbeek and Zadoks, 1987).
+But plant disease epidemics spread over large areas (long mesoand macroscale sensu Zadoks and Schein, 1979), (1st order infecting many fields epidemic sensu Heesterbeek and Zadoks, 1987) with transport of spores over medium and long distances.
+The necessity of considering long-distance dispersal was indicated by Zadoks and Schein (1979) and Jeger (1985a).
 Methods to monitor (Nagarajan and Singh, 1974; Nagarajan et al., 1976; Westbrook, 1985) and study (Knox, 1974; Nagarajan and Singh, 1975; Nagarajan, 1977; Ermak, 1977; Pedgley, 1982; van Egmond and Kesseboom, 1983; Pedgley, 1985; Sparks et al., 1985) long-distance dispersal have been proposed by various authors.
 Combination of such methods (applied to long-distance dispersal) with the 'diffusion theory' (applied to short-distance dispersal) seems to be in the range of possibilities.